-Evaluating adaptive capacity is the most important step in assessing the nature of immediate or short-term adaptation planning.
-As explained in Section 1 and displayed in Table 2, for any given timeframe sea levels could rise by a most likely, relatively moderate amount, by an unlikely but possible, upper range amount, or by some amount in between.
-The decision of what sea level rise scenario to adapt to for a given capital project or suite of capital projects is determined to a great degree by the adaptive capacity of the asset(s) being considered.
-If an asset location can be adapted today for most likely sea level rise and can relatively easily be adapted again in future decades for an upper range sea level rise condition, then it may be acceptable to plan for the most likely scenario today, and to incorporate adaptation strategies for future modification.
+Evaluating adaptive capacity is the most important step in assessing the nature of immediate or shortterm adaptation planning.
+As displayed in Table 2, for any given timeframe, sea levels could rise by a most likely, relatively moderate amount, by an unlikely but possible, upper range amount, or by some amount in between.
+The adaptive capacity of the asset(s) determines to a great degree what sea level rise scenario to adapt to for a given capital project or suite of capital projects.
+If an asset location can adapt today for the most likely sea level rise level and can relatively easily adapt again in future decades for an upper range sea level rise condition, then you may plan for the most likely scenario today and incorporate adaptation strategies for future modification.
 This approach conserves scarce resources (e.g., funding).
-It is possible, for example, that if sea level rise proceeds at a moderate pace the upper range figure for the year 2100 might not be reached until 2150 or beyond.
+It is possible, for example, that if sea level rise proceeds at a moderate pace, the upper range figure for the year 2100 might not be reached until 2150 or beyond.
 Providing for future adaptation in this manner is consistent with "adaptive management" approaches long used in ecosystem science, wherein ecosystem management guidelines are developed based on what is known today, monitoring programs are put in place, and results of that monitoring are used to evaluate subsequent actions in a timely manner.

-If an asset location does NOT lend itself to subsequent adaptation -- if subsequent adaptation actions will be impossible or relatively expensive - then prudence suggests that adaptation measures for the upper range sea level rise projections should be selected for project planning and implementation today.
+If an asset location is either impossible or relatively expensive to adapt - select adaptation measures for the upper range sea level rise projections for project planning and implementation today.
 In this instance, adapting now to long-term worse case scenarios represents an efficient use of resources, protecting valuable public assets against the full range of sea level rise possibilities without the need to re-adapt at great expense in the future.

-At the completion of the vulnerability assessment phase, each vulnerable asset, or project component, will have an associated rating (i.e., low, medium or high) for exposure, sensitivity, and adaptive capacity.
+Goal: At the end of this evaluation, each asset or project component has an exposure, sensitivity, and adaptive capacity rating.
 The ratings are useful in the risk assessment phase for assessing the consequence of the vulnerabilities, and ultimately, in setting priorities for adaptation planning.
 Table 4 presents a simple example of a vulnerability assessment matrix for one sea level rise scenario.